DonAnderson1/DonAnderson1.github.io/Case Study 2 DDS/README.md

 DDS Analytics specializes in talent management solutions for Fortune 100 companies.
 Their client, Frito Lay has provided the analytics company with a dataset to conduct data analysis that will identify factors that lead to attrition.
 DDS Analytics will present the executive staff with evidence-based analysis of the top three factors that contribute to employee turnover.
 Job-role specific trends that exist in the dataset will be shared in their findings as well as other interesting trends and observations from their research.

 ## Research Materials
--Case Study 2 Data csv file
+Case Study 2 Data csv file

--Predicted Attrition: Case2PredictionsAnderson Attrition.csv
+Predicted Attrition: Case2PredictionsAnderson Attrition.csv

--Predicted Salaries: Case2PredictionsAnderson Salary.csv
+Predicted Salaries: Case2PredictionsAnderson Salary.csv

--Competition Set (Data Set of 300 Observations): CaseStudy2CompSet No Attrition.csv -Competition Set (Data Set of 300 Observations): CaseStudy2CompSet No Salary.csv
+Competition Set (Data Set of 300 Observations): CaseStudy2CompSet No Attrition.csv

+Competition Set (Data Set of 300 Observations): CaseStudy2CompSet No Salary.csv